Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

+calls to the oracle. \end{theorem} In particular, in our setting it is not advantageous (up to constant factors) to query the system in superpositions, but we can also instead use a classical algorithm to decide which arm $i$ to query, evaluate $\mc{E}(\ket{i}\ket{0}\bra{0}\bra{i})$, i.e., query arm $i$ and then measure the reward register containing a $\mathrm{Ber}(p_i)$ sample.
+In the context of our example, where we want to identify the observable $A_i$ with maximum mean, we can just directly measure $\langle A_i\rangle$.

-calls to the oracle. \end{theorem} Again, this result is not a consequence of the generality of reward vectors $\pp$ allowed, but even when the set of mean rewards is known no better result is possible.
-Note that the assumption that the rewards are Bernoulli distributed might be unrealistic in this setting.
-However, our main result shows that even if the rewards are Bernoulli distributed, no improvement over classical algorithms is possible in terms of query complexity.
-The precise statement is given in Theorem~\ref{th:optimal} which is slightly stronger than the result above.
+Again, this result is not a consequence of the generality of reward vectors $\pp$ allowed, but even when the set of mean rewards is known no better result is possible.
+Note that the assumption that the rewards are Bernoulli distributed and independent might be unrealistic for applications.
+However, our main result shows that even in this simplified case no improvement over classical algorithms is possible in terms of query complexity.
+A more precise and slightly stronger statement of the result above is given in Theorem~\ref{th:optimal}.
 Theorem~\ref{th:optimal} and its proof can be found in Appendix~\ref{app:main}.
 An overview of the proof techniques and related results will be given in Section~\ref{sec:overview}.

+We also remark that on a technical level, our setting is similar to \cite{faulty_grover}, where they essentially consider the case $p_i=0$ for all $i \neq i_0$ and $p_{i_0}>0$.
+Their motivation is to study Grover search where the oracle has a certain failure probability $1-p_{i_0}$ and they also find that this impeded any quantum speedup.
+We will review their results in more detail in Section~\ref{sec:channel_oracles} which also provides insight into the more general problem.